 “…for most commercial lines carriers, fundamental obstacles remain before widespread adoption and balance sheet gains can be realized.
 For one, inconsistencies in basic property facts make it challenging to build advanced or automated decisioning frameworks for better risk selection.”

 Property insurance data starts with an address.
 Given unlimited time and resources, it’s easy to visit a property, walk around, and compare a location and its structures with the information provided in a building schedule.
 But even then, errors occur—portions of a property may not be visible or accessible, or an inspector may include incorrect structures.
 As we built our commercial lines solution, we spent hundreds of hours speaking to underwriters and heard many stories of carriers receiving a claim for a building they didn’t know was covered, leading to premium leakage.
 Others had included wrong buildings as part of a property, incorrectly assessing the overall risk.

 Building identification is the foundational element of property underwriting.
 If an underwriter is not assessing the right building, all the subsequent data and geo-enrichment are irrelevant.

 For highly accurate, automated property identification, additional data fusion is necessary.
 In creating a powerful commercial property solution, Cape Analytics has developed a process for getting underwriters to the correct property every time.
-We do this through an advanced matching logic engine that fuses geocoding, parcel information, and imagery to understand the truth on the ground at specific points in time, which can then be confirmed visually in a browser-based application.
+We do this through an advanced matching logic engine that fuses geocoding, aerial imagery analytics, and additional third-party information to understand the truth on the ground at specific points in time, which can then be confirmed visually in a browser-based application.